 The Grainger College of Engineering hosts over 400 companies and 6500 students at our fall fairs and over 250 companies with over 3,000 students in attendance at our spring fairs.
 Our career fairs are open only to all University of Illinois at Urbana-Champaign current students and alumni.

 Information Sessions/Tech Talks

-Space requests to host an information session/tech talk at the Illini Union are requested via the following link: http://union.illinois.edu/plan-an-event/event-services/space-request-forms (click the “Illini Union Online Space Request Form” link).
+Space requests to host an information session/tech talk at the Illini Union are requested via the following link: https://illiniunion.illinois.edu/EventServices/SubmitRequest.aspx (click the “Illini Union Online Space Request Form” link).
 Additionally, many student organizations would be happy to work with you to host an information session for their student members.
-Contact Engineering student societies directly at http://ec.illinois.edu/societies/.
-Once you have confirmed the date, time and location for your event, we encourage you to post the event in Handshake @ Illinois (http://engineering.illinois.edu/careers) under the “Events” tab.
+Contact the Illinois’ Grainger College of Engineering student societies directly at http://ec.illinois.edu/societies/.
+Once you have confirmed the date, time and location for your event, we encourage you to post the event on Handshake @ Illinois (http://handshake.illinois.edu) under the “Events” tab.
 By doing so, ECS will be able to help promote your event through social media, electronic signage and departmental messages.

 Ways to Get More Involved

 They are several ways that recruiters can get more involved with our office.
 Becoming an ECS Career Partner is one way, but other great ways are to assist with events like Walk-in Resume Reviews, Lunch & Learns, Career Boot Camp, and various workshops.
-For questions, current opportunities and/or to sign up when you know you’ll be on campus please contact Deon Robin, Assistant Director for Employer Engagement, at email@example.com or 217-333-1960.
+For questions, current opportunities and/or to sign up when you know you’ll be on campus please contact 217-333-1960.

 Where are they now?
-A statistical overview of the successes of the 2015-2016 graduating class of the College of Engineering.
+A statistical overview of the successes of the 2017-2018 graduating class of The Grainger College of Engineering.
 These statistics include graduate outcomes (employment after graduation or continuing their education), demographic, as well as geographic information.